busathlab/mdlab/docs/namd_lab2.md

 $(which vmd) < vmd.compsets.inp > output/vmd.compsets.inp.log
 ```

 Now, before we submit, we need to export the adamantane cage carbon variables for use by the VMD script.
-The export commands were created by the "charmm.adddrug.str" script already, we just need to stream the file.
+The export commands were created by the `charmm.adddrug.str` script already, we just need to stream the file.
 Add the following code between the `module load ...` line and the `$(which vmd) ...` line:

 ```bash
 sed -i "s/ EXPORT CC/export cc/" output/alm034_cc.sh # gotta convert the file to lowercase, charmm output is uppercase by default source output/alm034_cc.sh # file created by CHARMM containing export commands
 ```

 Finally, there are a few places in the VMD script where you should be using environment variables, as the code provided here assumes you are using 2L0J and amantadine.
-Replace these hard-coded values and substitute environment variables--be sure you add the corresponding `export` lines to the "bash.pt3_compsets.sh" file as well, as you did in your CHARMM submission script from earlier.
+Replace these hard-coded values and substitute environment variables--be sure you add the corresponding `export` lines to the `bash.pt3_compsets.sh` file as well, as you did in your CHARMM submission script from earlier.

 Now, ensure the NAMD simulations and drug insertion in CHARMM from the previous steps worked successfully, and then run the VMD script on the internode with `./bash.pt3_compsets.sh`.
 If the other scripts haven't finished yet, continue to the next section and revisit these later.